Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

-Recovering the structure of $\vect{A}$ is important in many spatio-temporal applications where we want to infer how the occurrence of events spreads over a certain geographic area, see for example the data in Section~\ref{SecAFG}.
-As we already mentioned, we start from the connectivity structure defined by the triangular grid and infer the elements of $\vect{A}$ given this assumption.
-To test the edge recovery, we generate data by using the above described construction of $\vect{A}$ and a fixed $\sigma^{2}=1$, and infer the (approximate) posterior distribution of $\vect{X}, \vect{A}$ and $\vect{Z}$.
-Note that we infer the posterior distribution of $\vect{A}$ where we assume that $\vect{A}$ has the same prior structure as the grid, and not the posterior distribution of $w$.
+Recovering the structure of $\vect{A}$ is important in many spatio-temporal applications where we want to infer how events spread over a certain geographic area, see for example the data in Section~\ref{SecAFG}.
+To test the quality of edge recovery, we generated data by using the above described construction of $\vect{A}$ and a fixed $\sigma^{2}=1$, and inferred the (approximate) posterior distribution of $\vect{X}, \vect{A}$ and $\vect{Z}$.
 In Section~\ref{SecInf} we mentioned that the (approximate) posterior distribution of the variables $z_{ij}$ can be used to quantify the relevance of an edge $(i,j)$.
-Here we use $p(z_{ij}=1)$ as classification scores to assess whether the correct edges have been eliminated from the prior grid structure, that is $p(z_{ij}=1)$ will be used as a score for $A_{ij}\neq 0$.
-We construct receiver-operator curves (ROC) to assess the quality of the structure inference.
-The ROCs and the area under these curves are widely used in machine learning as a method to assess classification performance.
+Here we use $P(z_{ij}=1)$ as classification scores to assess whether the correct edges have been eliminated from the prior lattice structure, and we construct receiver-operator curves (ROC) to assess the quality of the structure inference.
+These curves show the true positive rate versus the false positive rate when varying the classification threshold between $0$ and $1$.
 The panels in Figure~\ref{FigRecovery} show the ROC curves for various choices of $w$, $T$ and approximation methods.
 We can conclude that, as expected, the quality of the recovery increases as $T$ increases for all values of $w$.
-It is interesting to get a confirmation that lower values of $w$ and thus higher diffusion speeds lead to better performance on structure recovery in a limited time window.
-The difference in various state space inference methods is hardly noticeable in these models and is well within the expected statistical variation.
-This lack of significant difference can be explained by the accuracy results discussed in the previous section (high accuracy in state space inference).
+As expected lower values of $w$ and thus higher diffusion speeds lead to better performance on structure recovery in a limited time window.
+The difference in various state inference methods is hardly noticeable in these models and is well within the expected statistical variation.
+This lack of difference can be explained by the accuracy results discussed above.